FulgerX2007/grafana-sheduled-reports/README.md

 This will start:
 - Grafana on http://localhost:3000 (admin/admin)
-- Grafana Image Renderer on http://localhost:8081
+- Chromium browser will be automatically installed in the Grafana container

 ### 4. Enable Plugin